upendrak/plantmd/README.md

 ## Getting started

-- Clone this repo
-- Install Docker and launch Docker container (or use Discovery Environment)
+- Install Docker and launch Plantmd Docker container (or use Discovery Environment)
+- Check http://localhost:8501/ (or use Discovery Environment)
 - Upload a test image
-- Check http://localhost:8501/ (or use Discovery Environment)
 - Done! :tada:

 :point_down:Screenshots: